-All devices in a clip’s track are listed in the upper clip envelope Device chooser.
+All devices in a clip’s track are listed in the Device chooser.
 Modulating device parameters works similarly to modulating mixer controls.
-When modulating device controls, it is important to keep in mind the interaction between modulation and automation envelopes: unlike a device preset (see 17.1), the clip envelope cannot define the values for the devices’ controls, it can only change them relative to their current setting.
+When modulating device controls, it is important to keep in mind the interaction between modulation and automation envelopes: unlike a device preset (see ‘Using the Live Devices’), the clip envelope cannot define the values for the devices’ controls, it can only change them relative to their current setting.

 Whether you are working with a new MIDI clip that was recorded directly into Live, or one from your files, Live allows you to edit and create MIDI controller data for the clip in the form of clip envelopes.

-Choose “MIDI Ctrl“ from a MIDI clip’s Device chooser and use the Clip Envelope Control chooser below it to select a specific MIDI controller.
+Choose “MIDI Ctrl“ from a MIDI clip’s Device chooser and use the Control chooser next to it to select a specific MIDI controller.
 You can create new clip envelopes for any of the listed controllers by drawing steps or using breakpoints.
-You can also edit clip envelope representations of controller data that is imported as part of your MIDI files or is created while recording new clips: names of controllers that already have clip envelopes appear with an adjacent LED in the Clip Envelope Control chooser.
+You can also edit clip envelope representations of controller data that is imported as part of your MIDI files or is created while recording new clips: names of controllers that already have clip envelopes appear with an adjacent LED in the Control chooser.

 Live supports most MIDI controller numbers up to 119, accessible via the scroll bar on the right side of the menu.
 Note that devices to which you send your MIDI controller messages may not follow the conventions of MIDI control assignments, so that “Pitch Bend“ or “Pan,“ for example, will not always achieve the results that their names imply.